wildfly/quickstart/README.md

 3. The JBoss AS 7 distribution zip or the JBoss EAP 6 distribution zip
     *   For information on how to install and run JBoss, refer to the product documentation.

 You can also deploy the quickstarts from Eclipse using JBoss tools.
-For more information on how to set up Maven and the JBoss tools, refer to the <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Guide" title="Getting Started Guide">Getting Started Guide</a>.
+For more information on how to set up Maven and the JBoss tools, refer to the <a href="https://docs.jboss.org/author/display/AS71/Getting+Started+Developing+Applications+Guide" title="Getting Started Developing Applications Guide">Getting Started Developing Applications Guide</a>.